 Continued in Part 2 on October 18, 2017

-Discover The Return of Confucius
+Discover The Return of Confucious

 Lloyd Lofthouse is the award-winning author of My Splendid Concubine, Crazy is Normal, Running with the Enemy, and The Redemption of Don Juan Casanova.